-- To minimize neck bending and twisting, position yourself and/or the television so that you don't have to tilt your head up or down or side-to-side for extended periods.
+- To minimise neck bending and twisting, position yourself and/or the television so that you don't have to tilt your head up or down or side-to-side for extended periods.

-- To minimize eyestrain, avoid glare by placing your television away from light sources that produce glare, or use window blinds to control light levels.
+- To minimise eye strain, avoid glare by placing your television away from light sources that produce glare, or use window blinds to control light levels.
 Also, consider adjusting your television's brightness and contrast to levels that are comfortable for you.